learn-crypto-trading/learn-crypto-trading.github.io/README.md

 ## Introduction

-I'm beginning serious study of Technical Analysis with:
+I'm beginning serious study of Technical Analysis with books that have come recommended by experienced traders:

 * John J.Murphy - Technical Analysis Of The Financial Markets.pdf
 * Bulkowski - Encyclopedia of Chart Patterns